About Us

 Today

-High Plains Library District is comprised of seven branch libraries, bookmobile services and six autonomous member libraries governed by their own separate boards of trustees.
+High Plains Library District is comprised of eight branch libraries, bookmobile services, and eight autonomous member libraries governed by their own separate boards of trustees.

 Governance